DordyBalbez/Pokemon-Catch-Probability/README.md

 # Pokemon-Catch-Probability
-Mean to be ran along Pokemon Red/Blue/Yellow to give live updates of catch probabilities;
+Meant to be ran along Pokemon Red/Blue/Yellow to give live updates of catch probabilities;
 I don't condone piracy :) I assume if you're using this that you have bought a copy

 THIS IS A MEMORY READER, i.e., Windows will think it's a virus.